 - The rivalry between Watson and Crick, Rosalind Franklin, Linus Pauling, and Maurice Wilkins to be the first to discover the structure of DNA.

 - Cope and Marsh, two rival paleontologists who scoured the 1870's Old West for prehistoric fossils, and may have sabotaged/stolen each other's digs, in a lifelong competition: "The Bone Wars".
 Cope ran out of money; Marsh won, 89 dinosaurs to Cope's 56.

-- Michael White writes about some of the most important rivalries in science in this fascinating book.
+- Michael White writes about some of the most important rivalries in science in Rivals: Conflict as the Fuel of Science.
 Newton and Leibniz, Edison and Tesla, Darwin and Wallace and even Bill Gates and Larry Ellison are amongst those covered.